 Andrea Michelle

-Andrea Michelle is a seasoned manufacturing and supply chain professional with over 17 years of experience spanning customer service, operations, and commodity management.
-She currently serves as Commodity Manager at North Coast Container, overseeing purchasing strategies, supplier relationships, cost analysis, and raw material planning across multiple manufacturing facilities.
-Andrea’s career progression has been driven by her curiosity, commitment to learning, and willingness to take on leadership roles as they emerged, enabling her to gain a comprehensive understanding of operations from end to end.
+Andrea Michelle is a seasoned manufacturing professional with more than 17 years of experience across customer service, data management, continuous improvement, operations, and supply chain management.
+She currently serves as Commodity Manager at North Coast Container, overseeing purchasing strategies, supplier relationships, cost analysis, and raw material planning for multiple manufacturing facilities.

 • Michigan State University - BA